 A group of us were talking euchre at one of our weekly games.
 Someone brought up the subject of counting trump.
 One player stated that they never count trump.
-I asked around and was very surprised to find out that many players don't count trump.
+I asked around and was very surprised to find out that very few count trump.
 The players I talked to said it was just too hard to remember.

-This does take some practice.
+Counting trump is a learned skill and it does take some practice.
 Don't expect to remember everything when you first start.
-As you get better at remembering how many trump are still out, then it is time to try and remember when the right and left bower plus the ace of trump have been played.
+As you get better at remembering how many trump are out, then it is time to remember what trump have been played.
+Focus on the right and left bower first.
+Then add the ace to your list.
 I wouldn't worry too much about which of the smaller trump have been played as in most hands once the three top have been played, many of these will be gone also.
 It is enough to know if one of these smaller trump remains in play.

-Now, it's time to move on to the others suits.
-Most times it is enough to remember if a suit has already been played.
-This will come in handy when trying to decide the potential of a suit being trumped.
-As you improve it's also helpful to remember if you hold any of the remaining boss cards in your hand.
+Now, it's time to move on to the other suits.
+Most times, it is enough to remember if a suit was played.
+This will come in handy when trying to decide the potential of that suit being trumped.
+As you improve, it's also helpful to remember if you hold any of the remaining boss cards in your hand.
 Let's say you hold a king - ten combination.
 Once the ace has been played your king is boss.
-It's much harder to remember what's played a suit that you do not hold but it is possible.
+It's much harder to remember what's played in a suit that you do not hold but it is possible.
 By paying close attention to the cards played, you will have a better understanding of how to play out your hand.

 There are very few people that can remember all 24 cards (and those that can are most likely playing Black Jack and not euchre), but by practicing every time you play, it is possible to learn to remember the top cards.
 The more you practice the easier it gets.
 You will find this gives you an advantage over the other players.

-Counting trump and paying attention to what has been played go hand in hand.
-Look at the following example.
+Counting trump and paying attention to the cards played go hand in hand.

 Just like talking Euchre with like-minded individuals?
 Have a question on how to play a particular hand?
 Would like to share your expertise with other Euchre players from around the world?
 The OhioEuchre forum is designed just for you.